quorrajs/NodeSession/README.md

 The session "driver" defines where session data will be stored for each request.
 NodeSession ships with several great drivers out of the box:

-file - sessions will be stored in files in a specified location. database - sessions will be stored in a database.
+- file - sessions will be stored in files in a specified location.

-##todo
+- database - sessions will be stored in a database.

+##To do

 - Add redis session driver